-Challenge Program provides a range of extension learning options for students in Years 4-6 aimed at nurturing and developing strengths.
+The Enrichment Program provides a range of extension learning options for students across the school aimed at nurturing and developing strengths.
 The program is taught by a specialist teacher.

 We believe that gifts and talents emerge at different times for different students and that teachers need to be able to recognise this and to develop classroom programs that assist the students to realise their full potential.